 Telling Signs of Nepotism

-While nepotism may not always be obvious, some patterns can indicate a workplace culture that prioritizes relationships over merit.
-Let’s take a look at some major red flags:
+Although nepotism may not always be overt, some common indicators reflect a workplace culture that values relationships over merit.
+Below are some major ‘red flags’ of nepotism:

 Performance Reviews

 A fair workplace relies on accurate and consistent performance evaluations.
-Nepotism becomes evident when certain employees consistently receive glowing evaluations despite average or poor performance.
-For example, if an underperforming relative of a senior manager is repeatedly excused from meeting key performance indicators (KPIs) while others are held to strict standards, it’s a clear sign of bias.
+Evident nepotism occurs when one particular employee receives consistently favorable evaluations that do not match average or poor performance.
+For example, an underperforming relative of a senior manager is consistently excused from meeting KPIs while other employees abide by them.

 Rewards and Recognition